 Types of Floating Docks

-There are several types of floating docks for sale on the market, each carrying its unique attributes and advantages.
+There is a wide array of floating docks for sale on the market today, each boasting its own set of attributes and benefits.

 Pipe Dock